Visit our other Wisconsin Historical Society websites!

 Date: 1910 ca.

-Description: Exterior view of the Babcock home, a Queen Ann style structure at 537 E. Wisconsin Avenue.
-People, presumably the Babcock family, are standing in front of...
+Description: Exterior view of the Babcock home, a Queen Anne style structure at 537 E. Wisconsin Avenue.
+The family stands on the porch.

 Date: 1920 ca.